 Automatic Annotation

 A preliminary analysis demonstrated the capability of AI-based models to automatically annotate psychotherapy sessions.
 For example, in a recent study by Mayer et al. (2024), our dataset consisted of 872 transcribed sessions from 68 clients.
 A subsample of 196 sessions was manually annotated for therapists’ interventions and patients’ emotions.
 A transformer-based approach was then used to automatically annotate the remaining 676 sessions.
 Consistent with previous studies using natural language processing (NLP) techniques to automatically annotate psychotherapy data (e.g., Tanana et al., 2021), we evaluated the model's results using the F1 micro score.
 The F1 score, which calculates the harmonic mean of precision and recall, provides a single value representing the model’s performance (Hossin & Sulaiman, 2015).
 Precision is the proportion of predicted instances that are truly relevant, and recall is the proportion of relevant instances correctly predicted (Powers, 2020).
 Our results showed a micro F1 score of 0.64 for intervention prediction and 0.66 for emotion recognition.
 These scores suggest that our models were comparable to human annotators in terms of inter-rater reliability for these categories.
 In another study (Tsakalidis et al., 2021), we used the same dataset to automatically identify ruptures within sessions.
-The results indicated that our models achieved F1 of 0.7 (accuracy 83%).
-These results are comparable to previous studies that have used computational learning methods for similar purposes (e.g Tanana et al., 2021).
+The results indicated that our models achieved an F1 of 0.7 (accuracy of 83%).
+These results are comparable to previous studies that have used computational learning methods for similar purposes (e.g. Tanana et al., 2021).
 We believe that the development of larger language models in recent years will enable even better models’ performance.

 Annotation Guidelines: